 If you’re a Proton subscriber, you’re already helping to build a better world, including by enabling us to support these organizations.
 But if you’d like to give more, you can follow the links below to donate.

-NetBlocks is an independent, non-partisan watchdog group that monitors the status of the Internet in countries all around the world and reports any shutdowns or blackouts.
+NetBlocks is a registered social enterprise that acts as an independent, non-partisan watchdog monitoring the status of the Internet in countries all around the world and reporting any shutdowns or blackouts.
 Their efforts align with Proton’s mission to promote Internet freedom, and their work is an invaluable resource for our team.
 The NetBlocks auction raised US$13,600.

 UPDATE: We received this note from NetBlocks to you: